A Love Letter to the DDEV Community

 Some of the best improvements in DDEV started with someone asking a question that seemed basic but turned out to be pointing at a real gap.
 Why does this take so long?
 Why does that require a workaround?
 Why can’t DDEV just handle this case?

-Those questions are gifts.
+Those questions are gifts to all of us.
 They push us to look at things we’ve gotten used to, and ask whether they actually need to be that way.

 Generous Contributions

 The DDEV ecosystem is full of people who built something useful for themselves and then shared it with everyone.
-Add-ons, Docker images, CI configurations, documentation fixes, screencasts, blog posts, forum answers.
-The contributions that don’t show up in the main DDEV repository are often the ones that make DDEV actually usable for people coming from specific platforms.
+Add-ons, CI configurations, documentation fixes, screencasts, blog posts.

 We Learn from You

-This is the part I want to be clear about: working with the community isn’t just satisfying—it makes us better at this work.
+Working with the community makes us better at this work.
 The patterns we see in your issues, the use cases we hadn’t considered, the ways you’ve adapted DDEV for environments we never anticipated—that knowledge informs everything.

 Thank You